How Can I Create A City Garden That Promotes Biodiversity?

 Collaborating with local environmental non-governmental organizations (NGOs) can amplify the impact of your efforts to promote biodiversity in your city garden.
 Partner with NGOs that focus on conservation, sustainability, or urban greening initiatives.
 Through partnerships, you can access additional resources, educational materials, and engage in collective efforts to create a more biodiverse urban environment.

-See also What Are The Challenges Of Gardening In A City With Limited Green Spaces?
+See also What Are The Best Plants For Purifying Indoor Air In A City Apartment?

 Participate in Citizen Science Initiatives